Fireworks, beacons and bonfire advice

 Read the advice and guidance on using fireworks, having your own bonfire and lighting your beacon safely.

-Keep safe if you are lighting a beacon
+Keep safe if you are lighting a beacon for the Coronation

 The government has put together some guidance for holding beacon events on GOV.UK.